Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: A case study

-Since the primary endpoint is tested first, then we fix the first element in $\boldsymbol{\alpha}$ at the one-sided FWER $0.025$ and the remaining components at $0$.
-Therefore, $\bar{\boldsymbol{\alpha}_b}$ is empty.
-In the transition matrix $T$, $H_1$ could freely pass its error rate to all secondary endpoints, and each secondary endpoint could recycle theirs to the other $9$ secondary endpoints but not the primary one.
-A total of $9 + 10 \times 8 = 89$ elements in $\bar{\boldsymbol{T}_b}$ have the following constraints:
+In this section, we apply our FNN-based optimizing approach to a generic study with one primary endpoint, denoted as $H_1$, and four secondary endpoints, denoted as $H_2$, $H_3$, $H_4$ and $H_5$.
+This example is particularly relevant because while testing the primary endpoint first is clear, the tactic for testing the secondary endpoints can be flexible.
+Since the primary endpoint is tested first, we fix the first element in $\boldsymbol{\alpha}$ at the one-sided FWER $0.025$ and the remaining components at $0$.
+There is no element in $\bar{\boldsymbol{\alpha}}_b$ to be optimized.
+In the transition matrix $\boldsymbol{T}$, $H_1$ can freely pass its error rate to all secondary endpoints, and each secondary endpoint can recycle theirs to the other $3$ secondary endpoints but not back to the primary endpoint since it must have been rejected first.
+Therefore, there are $3 + 4 \times 2 = 11$ elements in $\bar{\boldsymbol{T}}_b = (T_{12}, T_{13},T_{14},T_{23},T_{24},T_{32},T_{34},T_{42},T_{43},T_{52},T_{53})$, and each element is bounded between $0$ and $1$.
+The additional constraints are: